SUMMARY

 In the world of orthodontics, two major treatments have dominated: traditional braces and clear aligners.
 With so many options and innovations in orthodontics today, choosing between clear aligners and traditional braces can feel overwhelming.

-Recent clinical evidence shows that both clear aligners and traditional braces offer successful tooth movement and can create beautiful, functional smiles.
+Recent clinical evidence shows that both clear aligners and teeth braces offer successful tooth movement and can create beautiful, functional smiles.
 But how do they compare?
 And when should you choose one over the other?

 If you’re unsure where to begin, this article breaks down both treatments to help you understand which might suit you best.